 We think you’ll agree - not bad images for just 3 days on self-drive 'part of the herd' safari?
 The subjects are not obstructed by thick bush, the animals are off the roads, they were all close to the vehicle and we were not “surrounded by swarms of cars” at the sightings – we had most of these sightings to ourselves!

-All a forward-thinking self-drive visitor needs to do is check the park sighting boards, speak to other people, use the www.latestsightings.com service and invest in a site guide that will provide animal hotspots and hints and tips on how to get the best shot.
+All a forward-thinking self-drive visitor needs to do is check the park sighting boards, speak to other people, use the www.latestsightings.com service and invest in a site guide , like the Photographer's Guide series of eBooks, that will provide animal hotspots and hints and tips on how to find the animals and how to capture the best shot.

 Being part of the herd is not bad, if you have a strategy - 'luck and oodles of money' are not a necessity for finding and photographing the Kruger Park's animals!